Lily Lafleur at the Mademoiselle Chapeaux workshop - 2020

 Chloé Thieblin is particularly fond of the sewn straw technique.
 She founded Mademoiselle Chapeaux in 2011 and opened her workshop in 2014 to perpetuate this know-how.
 As her brand develops rapidly, Chloé quickly needs to recruit new milliners.
 She then realised that few manufacturers or suppliers mastered this technique, and that she had to train her new employees.

-"It's a skill that takes a long time to master, it takes a lot of practice. »
+"It's a skill that takes an enormous amount of time to master, you need a lot of practice."

 Chloé Thieblin